AM Showers Saturday. Balmy & Breezy. Record Warmth…

 Thursday:

-Partly sunny with a chance of afternoon showers.
-Mild.
-Highs in the lower 60s.
+Balmy with scattered showers.
+Highs in the mid 60s.

 Synopsis: